kaugm/Salesforce-Bookmarklets/README.md

 - Copying returned data to clipboard?
 - Navigating to links on page, waiting for load, then executing more code
 - Going back, waiting for load, then executing more code
+- Get OrgID from page, redirect to Gainsight, and search for customer
 - **Interacting with local python server**
     - Performing advanced logic
     - Interacting with CRUD database
     - Performing python automation actions (sending emails)